 - Clean and disinfect frequently touched objects and surfaces.

-If you are experiencing any of the symptoms below or showing signs of COVID-19, do not come to campus, and instead seek emergency medical care immediately.
+If you are experiencing any symptoms of COVID-19, do not come to campus.

 - Trouble breathing